BackstagecrewIS/tictactoe/README.md

 * Design Considerations
   - Colour Scheme

-  The colour scheme reflects the fact that this is a simple pen and paper game, so the game uses a black and white design.
+  The colour scheme reflects the fact that this is a simple pen and paper game, so the game mainly uses a black and white design.
 This is high contrast and easier to see for people with visual impairment.

   To make the control buttons more visible, they will be coloured forest green with white text.

   The messages tell the user the current player's turn and also the result of the game.
 These will be yellow text on a black background to differentiate theem from the buttons.

-  To hignlight the cursor position furing game play, the squares will change colour to pink when the mouse moves over them and return to white when the cursor moves out.
+  To hignlight the cursor position during game play, the squares will change colour to pink when the mouse moves over them and return to white when the cursor moves out.

   - Typography

     For simplicity, only one font style will be used.
 The Poppins font is a clear sans-serif font which works well for all elements of the game.
+The fallback sans-serif is specified in case the Poppins font fails to load.

   - Imagery